Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 5.0.1 =
+* Fix: Exclude RSS feed from cookie blocker.
+* CSS: save button to primary on license
+* Improvement: tips & tricks not translatable
+* Fix: CSS styles for cookies shortcode
+* Fix: since 5.0 UK could not set the categories type separately
+* Fix: preview of categories automatically hidden after timeout
+* Fix: upgrade integrations notices to 5.0 style
+* Improvement: when cookie banner isn't necessary, show "open" notice instead of "completed"
+* Fix: on duplicate cookies cleanup, do not delete cookies when from different services
+* Fix: Processing field for 'other' option, linked textfield wasn't shown when selected
+* Fix: feedback on settings saved responsive and multilanguage proof

 = 5.0.0 =
 * New: Animations/Customizations for the Cookie Banner
 * New: Integrations for 10+ plugins and services